Sellebjergen/ThresholdKyber/README.md

 - [x] Make protocols in report consistent (use crytocode).
 - [x] Inserting code fragments in implementation section.
 - [x] Fixing inner product in MP SPDZ implementation of DDec.
-- [X] Optimize DDec implementation.
+- [x] Optimize DDec implementation.
 - [x] Write about inner product in report.
 - [x] Implementing Distributed key generation in MP SPDZ.
 - [x] Write about distributed key generation in report.
 - [x] Update Kyber params to be generated using python script.
 - [X] Describe proof of security of OW-CPA to IND-CPA transformation for TKyber

+## Dropped
+- [-] Allow using different q than 3329 for Kyber
+- [-] Update paramsPolyvecCompressedBytes variables for k > 3.

 ## Low priority
 - [ ] Make CBD byte operation more efficient by removing the need for uint8.